neuro-elab/automatic-spike-detector/docs/source/documentation/index.rst

 the same data set, PCA yields a set of prototypical eigenfaces that by linear combination approximates the original data.

-The basic mechanism of NMF, illustrated in |Figure 1|, is that it approximates an original data matrix by the linear combination of two nonnegative lower-rank matrices
+The basic mechanism of NMF, illustrated in :num:`fig_nmf`, is that it approximates an original data matrix by the linear combination of two nonnegative lower-rank matrices

 .. math::